miyako/4d-example-reranker/README.md

 ### [cross-encoder/ms-marco-MiniLM-L6-v2](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L6-v2)

 > This model is BERT, not XLM-RoBERTa.
-The flat results suggest a bug in llama.cpp/CT2 (not using token type IDs).
+The flat results suggest a bug in BERT reranking (not using token type IDs).

 ||GGUF Q8_0|ONNX Int8|CTranslate Int8
 |-|-|-|-